Senior Policy Associate, Child and Family Well-Being

-Meghann holds a B.A. in rhetoric and a B.S. in American politics and legal studies from the State University of New York at Brockport.
+Meg holds a B.A. in Communications specializing in Rhetoric and a B.S. in Political Science and Legal Studies from the State University of New York at Brockport.
 She is currently pursuing a Master in Public Policy.